Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

-It is clear that a closed subset of a locally compact subset $C$ of $X$ is again locally compact.
-By Lemma \ref{fewlfjweoifewfwewr435345} the locally compact subsets of $X$ contained in the locally compact subset $C$ are precisely the closed subsets of $C$.
+If $C$ is a $X$-locally compact subset of $X$, then $C$ is Hausdorff.
+A closed subset of a locally compact subset $C$ of $X$ is therefore again $X$-locally compact.
+By Lemma \ref{fewlfjweoifewfwewr435345} the $X$-locally compact subsets of $X$ contained in the $X$-locally compact subset $C$ are precisely the closed subsets of $C$.

-Let $E:\Top^{lc,sep}\to \Sp$ be a functor.
-Then we can say that $E$ is countably additive, locally finite, homotopy invariant or satisfies closed descent by interpreting the definitions made for $\TopBorn$ in the obvious way.
+{Let $\bC$ be a stable $\infty$-category, and let} $E:\Top^{\lc}\to {\bC}$ be a functor.
+Then we can say that $E$ is countably additive, locally finite, homotopy invariant or satisfies closed descent by interpreting the corresponding definitions made for $\TopBorn$ in the obvious way.
+For the first two properties we must assume that $\bC$ admits countable products.

-\begin{rem} Since $\Top^{lc,sep}$ only has countable {free unions} (because of the separability assumption) it does not make sense to consider additivity for larger families.
+\begin{rem} Since $\Top^{\lc}$ only has countable {free unions} (because of the separability assumption) it does not make sense to consider additivity for larger families.

 Furthermore, by Lemma \ref{fewlfjweoifewfwewr435345} we are forced to consider closed descent.
-The condition of open descent could not even be formulated.
+The condition of open descent could not even be formulated since open subsets of a locally compact space in general do not belong to $\Top^{\lc}$, see Example \ref{eigoffewerevfdsvsdfvsdfv}.

 The interpretation of the local finiteness condition is as